agrim123/agrim123.github.io/_posts/2018-05-15-gsoc-with-bundler.md

 ## `next`

 I have already started contributing to Bundler.
-I am planning to write a series of four blogs, this one and three others after each monthly evaluation, so stay tuned.
 You can check this GitHub [repository](https://github.com/bundler/bundler) for regular updates.

 <br/>
 Let the journey begin!